dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 You now have a 90% working Hackintosh and quite frankly could go on without the next few steps as those require advanced knowledge, patience, and the ability to follow guides thoroughly.

 ## 5. Advanced Features
+`NEW` No need for many settings here if you have configured Advanced BIOS Settings (Asides from `Enable Low Frequency Mode`)

 Great choice to continue further!
 Why not since you've already come all this way.
 All that is left is to get a perfect Power Management going on, activate Touchscreen and install third-party applications to enhance Audio, Touchpad gestures and Thermal Throttling.

 ## 🚨 Warning!
 Remember, be patient and read through all the guides before you begin to tweak your PC.
 If possible, take a picture of your previous settings before making any edit, compare the picture with your editted settings and the guide before you hit the 'OK' button.
 Ensure you don't tweak anything else in your BIOS that is not included in this next section.

 ### Enhancing Power Management (CFG-Unlock)
+`NEW` No need for this section if you have configured Advanced BIOS Settings

 Most BIOS come with an option to set a feature called CFG-Lock (read more about it [here](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#what-is-cfg-lock)).
 This feature allows an operating system gain more control over the system's power management. macOS needs such control to effect more stringent power management on your system.

 > `Warning!` This step can potentially brick your system.
 Make sure to read through this next part thoroughly before clicking on any link or downloading any software!
 If you downloaded the wrong version and your keyboard doesn't work: turn off your computer, take out the battery, hold down the power button for 20+ secs, reinstall the battery and turn your system on again.